enginebai/Algorithms/topics/dynamic-programming.md

 > In chinese: [一个方法团灭 LEETCODE 股票买卖问题](https://labuladong.github.io/algo/1/13/)

 ## Tips for [Problem Solving](../problems/problems-solutions.md#dynamic-programming)
+* Most dynamic programming questions can be boiled down to a few categories.
+It's important to recognize the category because it allows us to FRAME a new question into something we already know.

 ### When to use DP?
 The problem meets the both two characteristics:
 1. Solve the optimal problem (often, but not always), for example: